bxdoan/bxdoan/README.md

 <div align="center">

-> If you’re gonna insist on gambling and then complain when you lose, you had better work on your game.
+> It’s not the years in your life that count.
+It’s the life in your years.

-> — Hatsu Kominato —
+> — Abraham Lincoln —

 </div>